craigbarnes/dte/docs/dterc.md

 each _regexp_ to a list.
 When running `compile`, the entries in the specified list are checked for a match in the same order they were added.

+If only 1 argument (i.e. _compiler_) is given, all patterns previously added for that compiler name will be removed.

 For a basic example of usage, see the output of `dte -b compiler/go`.

 `-i`